IV1T3/django-middleware-fileuploadvalidation/README.md

 $ pip install django-middleware-fileuploadvalidation
 ```

-Then add `django_fileuploadvalidation.middleware.FileUploadValidationMiddleware` to the end of your `MIDDLEWARE` in settings.py.
+Then add `django_middleware_fileuploadvalidation.middleware.FileUploadValidationMiddleware` to the end of your `MIDDLEWARE` in settings.py.

 ```python
 MIDDLEWARE = [